geraxrodriguez/cosmo/README.md

 Known Issues
 - DateTimePicker text not displaying properly on iPhone 16, iPads.
 To view proper display, open app on iPhone SE
+  - UPDATE: DateTimePicker only renders correctly when device set to dark mode.
 - background color on pressable not displaying properly
 - Optional chaining should be implemented in parsing the API
 - header topMargin needs optimizing for different devices